 Next, you need to stain your sample.
 Tape does not need to be dipped in a fixative and should not be heated.

-Lastly, your ability to evaluate cytology will improve with time, but you can set yourself up for better results by getting rid of your dilapidated microscope.
+Lastly, your ability to evaluate cytology will improve with time, but you can set yourself up for better results by upgrading your dilapidated microscrope to a newer model.

 6 tips for a better biopsy